-Regardless of the type of disability, an adult (under Illinois law—any individual 18 years of age and over) who cannot make personal or business decisions for him or herself may need a guardian to legally make such decisions.
-A guardian is also crucial to protect a disabled adult from financial predators.
-If you believe a friend or loved may need a guardian, the attorneys at Hays Firm can guide you through the process of becoming a guardian.
+A qualified guardianship lawyer is essential to determining if a guardianship is necessary.
+Regardless of the type of disability, an adult who cannot make personal or business decisions for him or herself may need a guardian to legally make such decisions.
+A guardian is crucial to protect a disabled adult from financial predators.
+If you believe a friend or loved may need a guardian, the attorneys at Hays Firm can guide you through the guardianship process.

-In some cases, guardianship may not be necessary if an adult becomes disabled.
+In some cases, guardianship may not be necessary.
 Valid and effective estate planning documents may set forth instructions for loved ones.
-However, if an adult does not have valid power of attorney documentation or a trust in place that describes what is to happen in the event of his or her disability, a guardianship will be necessary.
+If there is a valid power of attorney documentation or trust, then a guardianship may be unnecessary.
 Guardianship will be the only mechanism that will protect a disabled adult’s financial interests and ensure his or her well-being.